 I’ve been to several major medical meetings recently and Twitter is beginning to see traction.
 Slowly but surely Twitter hashtag use among doctors at meetings is growing.
-The vendors are there, too.
+The meeting vendors are there, too.
 I attended AGA/Digestive Disease Week this week and I have been unimpressed with the attempts of vendors to participate in the back channel.
 Those trying seem inept at real dialog.

 Remember that a meeting’s Twitter feed is a communication channel, not an opportunity for spam.
 Go ahead and remind us about your booth but only after contributing in a way that serves everyone in a non-promotional way (one pitch tweet for 10-20 informational tweets).